Buffden/employee-management-system/docs/diagrams/state/README.md

 - Log state changes for audit trail
 - Update timestamps on state changes

+### RBAC Considerations

+**Role-Based State Transitions**:
+- Some state transitions may be restricted by role
+- Department Manager: Can update own department's project/task states
+- Employee: Can update assigned task status only
+- System Admin/HR Manager: Can update any state

+**See**: `docs/security/roles-and-permissions.md` for role permissions

 ## How to View

 See main diagrams README for viewing instructions.